NebulousLabs/docker-sia/README.md

 ## Usage

-It is important to never publish port `9980` to anything but `127.0.0.1:9980`, doing so could give anyone full access to the Sia API and your wallet.
+It is important to never publish port `9980` to anything but `127.0.0.1:9980`.
+Doing so could give anyone full access to the Sia API and your wallet.

 Containers should never share volumes.
 If multiple sia containers are